wallacepontes/code-o-share/design-patterns/README.md

 ===============================
 Author: Wallace Pontes
 Level: Beginner
-Technologies: Servlet
+Technologies: Servlet, Tomcat
 Summary: Basic example of design patterns that can be used for education

 What is it?
 -----------

-This example demonstrates the use of Design Patterns
+This example demonstrates the use of Design Patterns and the FrontController pattern uses the Tomcat as Web Container.

 Design Patterns
 -------------------